-- 13 (1) Rule 60 is amended as follows. - (2) After paragraph (1) insert- - "(1A) Neither the countermand of the poll at the parliamentary election nor the direction that that poll be abandoned affects the poll at the local election." - (3) For paragraph (2) substitute- - "(2) If the poll at the parliamentary election is abandoned because of a candidate's death- - (a) no further ballot papers at that election must be delivered in any polling station; - (b) at the close of the poll for the local election the presiding officer must comply with the requirements of rule 43 (as amended by the Schedule to the Elections Act 2001) as if the poll at the parliamentary election had not been abandoned; - (c) the returning officer must dispose of ballot papers used at the parliamentary election and other documents in his possession as he is required to do on the completion in due course of the counting of the votes.

-but this is subject to paragraph (2A).
+- 13 (1) Rule 60 is amended as follows. - (2) After paragraph (1) insert- - "(1A) Neither the countermand of the poll at the parliamentary election nor the direction that that poll be abandoned affects the poll at the local election." - (3) For paragraph (2) substitute- - "(2) If the poll at the parliamentary election is abandoned because of a candidate's death - no further ballot papers at that election must be delivered in any (a) polling station; - at the close of the poll for the local election the presiding officer must comply with the requirements of rule 43 (as amended by the Schedule to the Elections Act 2001) as if the poll at the parliamentary election had not been abandoned; - the returning officer must dispose of ballot papers used at the parliamentary election and other documents in his possession as he is required to do on the completion in due course of the counting of the votes, but this is subject to paragraph (2A).

-Changes to legislation: There are currently no known outstanding effects for the Elections Act 2001.
+Changes to legislation: There are outstanding changes not yet made by the legislation.gov.uk editorial team to Elections Act 2001.
+Any changes that have already been made by the team appear in the content and are referenced with annotations.
 (See end of Document for details)